Complete Guide on 360 Degree Feedback [2024]

 • State specific performance goals in advance.
 Not all people are skilled at giving feedback, so if the respondents do not know what 'good' looks like then you will have a problem with inaccurate ratings.
 Define which aspects of each role are important for evaluation purposes, and provide employees with written instructions on how they should complete the questionnaire.

 • Ask simple, straightforward questions that will allow people to provide an accurate response.
 Avoid asking leading or vague questions (ex: "how good is this person?") because they can be misinterpreted when people read them.
-Instead, use direct statements that clearly define exactly what it is you want to know (ex: "the degree to which Jim meets our company's customer service standards").
+Instead, leverage customer feedback solutions to formulate direct statements that clearly define exactly what it is you want to know (ex: "the degree to which Jim meets our company's customer service standards").

 • Ask about both professional and personal attributes.
 360-degree feedback focuses on determining employees' fit for their role, so it is necessary to evaluate them as the whole person - not just as a worker.
 For example: do they show up on time every day, or do they sometimes come late?
 Do they routinely meet deadlines and produce quality work, or are there times when it looks like they don't care enough to give 100% toward their tasks?
 What might be causing this inconsistency in performance?